 Successful collaboration between businesses can have myriad advantages.
 In this article, John Sutherland talks us through four key aspects for successful collaboration and demonstrates how sometimes collaborative advantage is of far more value than competitive advantage.

 Business looks through the prism of competitive advantage.
 Almost every book on strategy is based on the assumption that you want to compete with others in your sector and increase your market share, at your rival’s expense.
-Consequently, the well-worn strategic tools relied on in countless strategic off-sites, such as the SWOT analysis (Strengths, Weaknesses, Opportunities, Threats), are also predicated on the same assumption.
+Erica R Gibson from the service where you can ask to write my essay for me emphasizes that consequently, the well-worn strategic tools relied on in countless strategic off-sites, such as the SWOT analysis (Strengths, Weaknesses, Opportunities, Threats), are also predicated on the same assumption.
 But what if you have decided that you want to collaborate, rather than compete?